Wilferd/notpiazzasite/logs/lucaslogs.markdown

 parent: Individual Logs
 ---

+## Log for Week 5:  September 16 – September 23

+- 5 hours - Made it so comment section can be nested and collapsable.
+- 2 hours - Made layout changes to the discussion page.
+- 1 hour - Various bug fixes for posts and upvotes.

 ## Log for Week 4:  September 9 – September 16

 - 2 hours - Made adjustments to design document for re-evaluation.